OpenInterpreter/open-interpreter/CONTRIBUTING.md

 - Open a PR to `main` linking any related issues.
 Provide detailed context on your changes.

+- Add your `OPENAI_API_KEY` environment variable to the repository secrets to make sure your tests can pass.

 - We will review PRs when possible and work with you to integrate your contribution.
 Please be patient as reviews take time.

 - Once approved, your code will be merged - thank you for improving Open Interpreter!